Rodrigops27/MPC-EKF4FastCharge/README.md

 When the **side-reaction overpotential constraint is enforced**, the MPC adaptively reduces the applied current as the electrode potentials approach the plating threshold, leading to a safer but slightly slower charge.
 At the beginning of the simulation, the charging profile resembles a **Constant-Current/Constant-Voltage (CC–CV)** trajectory.
 However, as the MPC foresees a potential violation of the side-reaction overpotential constraint, it proactively backs off the current to respect the limit — as can be seen in the figure.
 Subsequent current calculations then allow charging to continue as aggressively as possible while still honoring the imposed constraint.

-By contrast, when **no overpotential constraint is imposed**, the controller follows a classic **constant-current/constant-voltage (CC–CV) charging profile**, which completes the 10–95% SOC charge in roughly **1,500 seconds**.
+By contrast, when **no overpotential constraint is imposed**, the controller follows a classic **CC–CV charging profile**, which completes the 10–95% SOC charge in roughly **1,500 seconds**.
 While faster, this trajectory risks lithium plating.

 In both cases, the **cell voltage limit is reached just prior to achieving the SOC target**, which is typical of lithium-ion fast-charge protocols.

 Importantly, these results illustrate that **operating within electrochemical limits extends lifetime but comes at the cost of additional charging time** compared to unconstrained CC–CV operation.

 ---